Skip to Content

 Diagnosis:

-If your engine is blowing smoke, check the dipstick’s oil level, and if the oil level is too high, remove some until it reached the correct right level.
+If your engine is blowing smoke, check the dipstick’s oil level; if it is too high, remove some until it reaches the correct level.

 Fix:

 • The dipstick is located on the reservoir.
-Clean the dipstick with a piece of cloth and remove the cap from the reservoir
+Clean the dipstick with a cloth and remove the cap from the reservoir.

 • Dip the stick for a moment and take it out again